Lifes Rich Pageant: Recording and production

 During the first half of 1986, the band took a break from touring to recover energy.
 They wanted to make a change from the sound of their previous album, with Mills saying "We wanted to get away from the sort of murky feelings and sounds that we got out of Joe [Boyd, producer on Fables of the Reconstruction] in London".
 They wanted a "really hard-driving record, but we also like to throw in a lot of things: pianos and organs and accordions and banjos and what-not" and considered working with Gehman as they liked the acoustic sound of his work with John Mellencamp.
-They initially met for a number of demo sessions at John Keane's Studio in Athens, Georgia, in January & March 1986 (These recordings would later be released as the "Athens Demos" on the 25th anniversary re-release of the album).
+They initially met for a number of demo sessions at John Keane's Studio in Athens, Georgia, in January & March 1986 (These recordings would later be released as the "Athens Demos" on the 25th-anniversary re-release of the album).
 After being initially skeptical, they embraced the new recording process with Gehman later stating that:"I liked to spend time on the arrangement and layer in the overdubs and comp the vocals—all this process which, to me, was normal record-making, they had never been through before.
 When they saw that kind of record-making process didn't take anything away—that it actually added another level of artistic expression—they were very excited by it."The album was recorded at Mellencamp's Belmont Mall Recording Studio in Belmont, Indiana, in April and May 1986.
 The recording studio was larger and had newer technology than they were used to, and they enjoyed the area, attending many concerts in nearby Bloomington while there.
 The band were also happy with the production of the record and the extra clarity of the vocals, bassist Mike Mills saying:"Don (Gehman, the album's producer) is good at layering things so there can be a lot of things going on but you can still hear everything.
 And as far as Michael's vocals go, it's a combination of things: Michael is getting better at what he's doing, and he's getting more confident at it.
 And I think that shows up in the projection of his voice.
-The overall sound of everything was so good, we didn't mind having the vocals mixed as loud as they were."
+The overall sound of everything was so good, we didn't mind having the vocals mixed as loud as they were."In 2025, Gehman said, "Not only would I not understand what the words would mean if I knew exactly what he was saying but I couldn't hear it either."
+He wanted to get the vocals up front, even if they did not make a lot of sense.
+Gehman said Stipe felt he was being asked "to be anal in his art."